camdenhao/Speech-Chess/README.md

 >npm install chess.js

+# Running:
+Navigate to chess-stt directory and enter:
+>npm start

+Then, in a separate terminal, navigate to api directory and enter:
+>npm start

 # NOTE: This will not work without setting up your own Google project or getting credentials from me